Tuesday, January 25, 2022 | 6:30 p.m. - 8:00 p.m. ET

 UConn African American Alumni Council

-If you have questions or require additional information for any of these three events, please contact Abigail G. Jackson, Assistant Director of Alumni Relations via email.
+If you have questions or require additional information for this events, please contact Abigail G. Jackson, Assistant Director of Alumni Relations, via email.

 Continuing Education Credits